drug-design/course/docs/chapters/protein-structure.md

 #### Helix-Turn-Helix

-Another important functional helix-loop-helix super secondary structure is called the "helix-turn-helix" (HTH), although it does not include a true reverse turn geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/helix-turn-helix-e1571ce2'><i class='fa fa-play' aria-hidden='true'></i></button>Another important functional helix-loop-helix super secondary structure is called the "helix-turn-helix" (HTH), although it does not include a true reverse turn geometry.
 This super secondary structure is used for DNA binding.
 The HTH is generally composed of two &alpha;-helices connected by a short loop of usually 4 conserved residues.
 The helices are oriented at about 120&#176;.
 One helix (the yellow helix in the view) is the DNA recognition helix which lies in the DNA major groove.

 ![](https://media.drugdesign.org/course/protein-structure/helix_turn_helix.gif){: loading=lazy }